DataDog/documentation/content/en/agent/kubernetes/apm.md

 ## Setup

 To enable trace collection with your Agent, follow the instructions below.
-You can configure the agent to intake traces via UDP or Unix Domain Socket:
+You can configure the Agent to intake traces via UDP or Unix Domain Socket:

 1. **Configure the Datadog Agent to accept traces**:
     {{< tabs >}}